 A potential threat to the atmosphere in the workplace is that avoidant employees might be resistant to leadership, critical to their supervisors or leaders, and unlikely to conform to the group.
 For these reasons, unlike anxious employees, avoidant individuals might be, to some extent, ‘troublemakers’ in the workplace.

-Having an avoidant employee on your team can definitely bring about some strong benefits.
-Even if the avoidant employee might be characterized as a ‘lone wolf’, they could be a great asset to the group.
+Even if the avoidant employee can sometimes be a ‘lone wolf’, they could still be a great asset to the group.
 According to Lavy, Bareli, and Ein-Dor (2014), avoidant employees can be superheroes when it comes to reacting quickly, effectively, and without hesitation – especially in threatening and dangerous situations.
 They can detect threats quickly and deal with danger efficiently.

 People with an avoidant attachment style are usually the quickest to act.
 They can also contribute to the productivity and overall focus of the group.
 When a deadline is upcoming, they are the most likely to get the job done.

-Furthermore, the avoidant individual prefers to work independently and is good at it.
+Furthermore, the avoidant colleague prefers to work independently and is good at it.
 They do not need extensive supervision or ‘babysitting’ in order to complete their tasks.

 In general, secure attachment has many benefits in all types of social contexts, including the work environment.
-Employees with this attachment style tend to have it easier when it comes to interpersonal relationships at work – be it with colleagues, supervisors, or leaders.
-Securely attached individuals are comfortable with and good at forming strong bonds with everyone, and others in the workplace generally perceive them as valuable group members .
+Secure employees tend to have it easier when it comes to interpersonal relationships at work – be it with colleagues, supervisors, or leaders.
+Securely attached employees are comfortable with and good at forming strong bonds, and others in the workplace generally perceive them as valuable group members .

-Employees with a secure attachment style exhibit high satisfaction with their job, their working conditions, and their coworkers .
+Employees with a secure attachment style exhibit high satisfaction with their job, working conditions and coworkers .
 Such individuals also report better well-being and fewer symptoms of illness (physical and mental), as compared to insecurely attached employees .